Camilla (mythology)

-In Virgil's Aeneid, Camilla of the Volsci is the daughter of King Metabus and Casmilla.
+In Virgil's Aeneid, Camilla of the Volsci is a warrior who fights against the Trojans during the war in Latium.
+She stars in Book 11, where she leads a battle against the Trojans and is eventually killed.
+Camilla is the daughter of King Metabus and Queen Casmilla.

 Aeneid

+Camilla appears in books 7 and 11 of the Aeneid.
+Virgil says that Camilla was so fast on her feet that she could run over a field of wheat without breaking the tops of the plants, or over the ocean without wetting her feet.

-Driven from his throne, Metabus is chased into the wilderness by armed Volsci, his infant daughter in his hands.
-The river Amasenus blocked his path, and, fearing for the child's welfare, Metabus bound her to a spear.
+When Camilla was an infant, her father Metabus was driven from his throne and chased into the wilderness by armed Volsci, holding Camilla in his hands.
+The river Amasenus blocked his path, and, fearing for the child's welfare, Metabus bound Camilla to a spear.
 He promised Diana that Camilla would be her servant, a warrior virgin.
 He then safely threw her to the other side, and swam across to retrieve her.
 The baby Camilla was suckled by a mare, and once her "first firm steps had [been] taken, the small palms were armed with a keen javelin; her sire a bow and quiver from her shoulder slung."
 She was raised in her childhood to be a huntress and kept the companionship of her father and the shepherds in the hills and woods.

+In Book 11, Camilla rallied the Latins in fighting against Aeneas and the Trojans in the war sparked by the courting of Princess Lavinia.
+After a short break in the battle when both sides are burying their dead, the fight starts up again, and the Latins are still in their city.
+Camilla meets with King Turnus and offers to lead a distraction against the Trojan and Etruscan cavalry while Turnus defends the city walls.
+He amends the plan so he can prepare an ambush for Aeneas instead, and leaves to prepare the trap.

+Diana then speaks to her attendant, Upis, about Camilla, explaining how much she cares for the warrior and describing her backstory.
+Diana asks Upis to protect Camilla and gives advance permission to avenge Camilla's death.